rdehaggart1/openCosmosChallenge/README.md

 ```

 ## Non-standard Libraries
 The libraries used in this project are `matplotlib`, `math`, `numpy`, `sys` and `tkinter`.
-Of these, [`matplotlib`](https://matplotlib.org/) and [`numpy`](https://numpy.org/) are 'non-standard' libraries (i.e. not necessarily part of the Python distribution).
+Of these, [`matplotlib`](https://matplotlib.org/) and [`numpy`](https://numpy.org/) are 'non-standard' libraries (though some distributions (e.g. Anaconda) will have these packages included).
 They have been included for plotting and numerical manipulation purposes respectively.
 Whilst non-standard, these libraries are commonly used in the community and may already be installed on your machine.
 If this is not the case, they can be retrieved using [pip](https://pypi.org/project/pip/) (Pythons package installer) by running the following commands in your terminal:
 ```
 pip install matplotlib
 ```